2023 Amqui truck attack: Aftermath

+Daily life in the close-knit community, local government, and local school had returned to normal within three months, but by the end of the year citizens still struggled to deal with the tragedy, particularly the fact that the attack had come from someone within the community.

 Accused

-Background

-The driver was Steeve Gagnon, 38, who was from Amqui.
+The driver was Steeve Gagnon, 38, of Amqui.
+He grew up in Saint-Léon-le-Grand in the Bas-Saint-Laurent region of Quebec.
 In 2006, he pleaded guilty to drunk driving charges for a fine of $600.
-In August 2022, he quit his job of one year driving trucks for a transport company in Mont-Joli, Quebec to take medical leave.
+In August 2022, he quit his job of one year driving trucks for a transport company in Mont-Joli to take medical leave.
 Neighbors and employer describe an isolated man with few friends.
 The accused was known to police, having sent them a letter within a few weeks of the attack.
 Friends who spoke with him in the weeks before the incident said he was experiencing "hard times" and suffered from poor mental health.
 In the weeks leading up to the incident, the accused posted increasingly incoherent videos involving conspiracy theories on TikTok, including one several hours before the attack.

 Legal proceedings

-The accused turned himself in to the Sûreté du Québec (SQ) after fleeing the scene.
+The accused turned himself in to the Sûreté du Québec (SQ) shortly after fleeing the scene.
 Police arrested him for a hit and run causing death.
-He is facing two charges for dangerous driving causing death.

-Gagnon entered no plea.
-His next court appearance is to be scheduled on April 5, 2023.
-He remains in police custody.
+Gagnon appeared at the Amqui courthouse to be charged on March 14, heckled by onlookers as he was led in by police.
+The Crown attorney charged him with two counts of dangerous driving causing death, and announced that further charges will likely be laid once all witnesses were interviewed.
+The Crown argued that there was evidence that the accused had planned the attack and should remain in custody during the trial.
+The defending attorney said that his client understood the charges against him, waived the right to a bail hearing, and entered no plea.
+Gagnon was remanded into custody.

+In his second hearing at the Amqui courthouse on April 4, Gagnon was charged with 3 counts of first-degree murder and 9 counts of attempted murder.
+The Crown declared that investigation into the incident were continuing.
+The defense claimed they were waiting for investigation to finish before requesting a possible psychiatric assessment, but would opt for a jury trial.